 Copper Alloy 110 and Thermal Conductivity

-Of all the qualities of copper, thermal conductivity is the one that sets it apart from other metals.
-And when comparing copper alloys, alloy 110 has the greatest thermal conductivity.
-It’s no wonder this alloy – also referred to as Electric Tough Pitch (ETP) – continues to be the most common copper item on the market.
+The high thermal conductivity of copper is what makes it stand out from other metals, and when comparing all copper alloys, alloy 110 has the greatest thermal conductivity.
+It’s no wonder this alloy (also known as Electric Tough Pitch (ETP)) continues to be the most popular item on the copper market.

 Predictably, alloys with higher thermal conductivity will also have higher electrical conductivity.
-And alternatively, alloys with lower thermal conductivity also tend to have lower electrical conductivity.
-Because of this relationship within alloy families, it's common to measure an alloy's electrical conductivity to determine its relative thermal conductivity.
+And alloys with lower thermal conductivity also tend to have lower electrical conductivity.
+This relationship within alloy families makes it easy to measure an alloy's electrical conductivity to determine its relative thermal conductivity.
 This is a helpful exercise because thermal conductivity is more challenging to measure.

 Additional Copper 110 Properties

 Copper is also antimicrobial.
-Throughout history, there are examples of copper being used to purify water and treat various illnesses.
+Throughout history, there are examples of copper helping to purify water and treat various illnesses.
 Today, this attribute makes copper a popular choice for surfaces within hospital environments, as it can help reduce the opportunities for microbial infections to spread.